 Facebook is a data mine of information collected from all its users.
-From your interests, to your employment, to even the reactions you use.
+From your interests to your employment, to even the reactions you use.
 Facebook has advanced targeting features.
 The possibilities are endless with targeting the right target audience for your products or services.
-These targeting features deliver much more personal messages that resonate with your potential buyers.
+These targeting features deliver much more personalized messages that resonate with your potential buyers.

 This is one of the number one places people come to see how a business operates from day to day.
 If your business isn’t on Facebook, you might as well take the sign down from the front of your store.